 How Gambling Evolved Over the Years

-While it is generally believed and accepted that gambling with cards and the introduction of card games were the brainchild of Europeans, there is enough historical evidence to the contrary.
+While it is generally believed and accepted that the history of online gambling with cards and the introduction of card games were the brainchild of Europeans, there is enough historical evidence to the contrary.
 Many early versions of playing cards and gambling tools discovered in Europe had typical and indisputable Indian symbols.
 One can safely deduce that Indians played a pivotal role in the global boom of gambling.

 The Public Gaming Act And Its Impact